Last updated on March 27th, 2023 at 08:21 pm

 - The decorations are often vintage, such as old mercury glass ornaments and vintage glitter.

-DIY Vintage Bottle Brush Trees
+DIY Vintage Inspired Bottle Brush Trees

 Vintage-look bottle brush trees can be made using the following methods: